CEP-Comwell/proxmox_addons/docs/integration-guide.md

 This guide explains how the major subprojects of the EdgeSec HCI platform interact, share data, and integrate securely.

+# Note: The project formerly referred to as "Proxmox SDN Fabric: Automated Multi-Site Spine-Leaf with OpenFabric" is now named **edgesec-SDN**.
+All documentation and references have been updated accordingly.
+Existing links and filenames remain unchanged for backward compatibility.

 ## Integration Points
 - **Vault:** Central source of truth for credentials and secrets, used by RADIUS, REST backend, and SDN fabric roles.
 - **EdgeSec-RADIUS:** Authenticates devices and users, issues certificates, and updates NetBox metadata.
 Interfaces with Vault and REST backend.
 - **EdgeSec-REST:** Device enrollment backend, provides API/CLI for device onboarding, certificate requests, and metadata updates.
 Integrates with Vault and RADIUS.
-- **SDN Fabric:** Uses Ansible roles to automate network provisioning, can consume secrets from Vault and update device metadata via REST backend.
+- **EdgeSec-SDN Fabric:** Uses Ansible roles to automate network provisioning, can consume secrets from Vault and update device metadata via REST backend.
 - **NetBox:** Source of truth for device metadata, referenced by RADIUS and SDN fabric roles.

 ## Example Workflow